dansiviter/gcp-util/log/README.md

 uk.dansiviter.gcp.log.jul.JulHandler.decorators=uk.dansiviter.gcp.log.OpenTelemetryTraceDecorator,foo.MyDecorator
 ```

-> :information_source: It's highly recommended you use this in combination with `uk.dansiviter.juli.FallbackHandler`.
+> :information_source: It's highly recommended you use this in combination with `uk.dansiviter.jule.FallbackHandler`.
 As Cloud Logging is remote, in the unlikely event `JulHandler` cannot start the log record will be sent to the fallback `Handler`.

 #### `uk.dansiviter.gcp.log.jul.JulHandler` Class Config ####